thibautlavril/NILM-Framework/README.rst

 - **Detection of events**: events are variations of total consumption which can be caused by the change of state of an appliance.
 Events can be detected by different signal processing algorithms.

 - **Clustering of events**: events detected are clustered, e.g. we try to group together events which are likely to come from the same appliance's change of state.
-Unsupervised machine learning algorithms are emplyed there.
+Unsupervised machine learning algorithms are employed there.

 - **Modeling of appliances**: with the clusters obtained and time serie analysis, appliance models are built.
 An appliance model regroups clusters.
 Each cluster representing a change of state of the appliance.
+Unsupervised machine learning algorithms can also being employed there.

 - **Tracking of appliance's consumptions**: Once appliance models built, it is possible to track the behaviour of each appliance to compute the consumption of this appliance at each time.